pen-lang/pen/doc/src/references/language/syntax.md

 #### List comprehension

-It iterates over elements in a given list and generate a list with new elements of a given expression.
+It iterates over elements in a given list and generates a new list with elements of a given expression.

 ```pen
 [number f(x) for x in xs]